 It’s more than a queer post facto dance with pop.
 It itself embodies the avant pop of a pint-sized singing budgie on the edge of acceptability.

-Teetering between the performance art and queer club scenes, she’s supported Peaches, Christeene, the Black Madonna and Chicks on Speed.
+Teetering between the performance art and queer club scenes, she’s supported Peaches, Christeene, the Blessed Madonna and Chicks on Speed.
 She’s collaborated with Glitta Militia, The Hoopaholics, Motel Sisters, Gang of She, the Naked Barber, Ben Drayton, Yiorgos Zafiriou, Aaron Manhattan and Bunny Hoop Star.

 Major festivals/parties both in her native Australia and overseas include The Mardi Gras Party, Sleaze Ball, Vivid Sydney, Secret Garden, The Broken Heel Festival, cLUB bENT, Heaps Gay, Honcho Disko, Monsta Gras, Loose Ends, Club Kooky, the House of Mince, Bad Dog, Velvet Hammer, Lovecult 2000, Dept H Tokyo and Doodz Brooklyn.
 She appears at other venues such as Sydney Opera House, Tokyo Sing Song, Oxford Art Factory, The Oxford Hotel, The Imperial Hotel, Home Nightclub, Carriageworks, The Red Rattler, MCA Art Bar, Artspace, AGNSW and Art Sydney.

 by Aaron Manhattan